-CCSD Group Services are currently being offered virtually.
-Please note that currently we can only provide group services to those students who are in the state of Delaware.
+CCSD Group Services are offered both in person and virtually.
+Please note that telehealth groups can only be offered to students who are in the state of Delaware.
 Group counseling is one of our primary clinical services we offer at CCSD.
 We recognize that for many students, group counseling may be the most beneficial form of treatment for their concerns and counseling goals.

 Concerns that group therapy is great at addressing:

 - Difficulties in having deeper and more satisfying relationships

 - Skills to learn how to cope better with emotions

 - Assertiveness skills

 Benefits and power of group counseling.
 These are the common benefits we hear from students who go through one of our groups:

 - Getting multiple perspectives and support of others who can relate and/or empathize